Convergence of the Point Integral method for Poisson equation on point cloud: Abstract

 \section{Abstract}

-The partial differential equations on manifolds arise in many applications.
-The Poisson equation on manifolds plays an important role in both mathematics and many applied fields.
-Recently, we have proposed a novel numerical method which we call the point integral method (PIM) to solve the Poisson equation from point clouds.
-The basic idea of the PIM is to approximate the Poisson equation using an integral equation which can be easily discretized from point clouds.
-In this paper, we prove the convergence of the PIM for solving the Poisson equation with the Neumann boundary.
+The Laplace-Beltrami operator (LBO) is a fundamental object associated to Riemannian manifolds, which encodes all intrinsic geometry of the manifolds and has many desirable properties.
+Recently, we proposed a novel numerical method, Point Integral method (PIM), to discretize the Laplace-Beltrami operator on point clouds \cite{LSS}.
+In this paper, we analyze the convergence of Point Integral method (PIM) for Poisson equation with Neumann boundary condition on submanifolds isometrically embedded in Euclidean spaces.